 While the veal is cooking or before you start the veal.

-Using another saute pan add in a little olive oil and the baby spinach, saute until completely cooked and set aside (make sure you drain off any extra oil)
+Using another frying pan add in a little olive oil and the baby spinach, saute until completely cooked, and set aside (make sure you drain off any extra oil)

 *you can use water instead of oil if preferred.

 Remove the lid from the pan when the cheese has melted.

 Place a portion of the spinach on a plate and place the finished veal saltimbocca on top of the spinach and you’re ready to enjoy this delicious restaurant-style dish!

 Veal Saltimbocca is a classic Roman dish that can be made in less than 30 minutes, making it perfect for a busy weeknight and still elegant enough for a special occasion.